Language Access Compliance Myths

 If we have arranged for an interpreter for your visit or procedure, the interpreter service requires a 24-hour notice of cancellation.
 If you do not show or cancel late, you may be billed for the interpreter fee, in additional to the fees above.

-LEP patients take longer, so I’ll just book them in the afternoon so I don’t get behind schedule since we have a Spanish-speaking physician.
+LEP patients take longer, so I’ll just book them in the afternoon.
+Then I don’t get behind schedule since we have a Spanish-speaking physician.
 We should not allow Spanish-speaking patients to schedule with our other physicians because that will cost us more.

 REALITY